guywilson/pfm/doc/pfm.1.md

 - amnt:[amount] - The amount
 - rec:[Y/N] - Is the transaction reconciled or not

-**transfer-transaction, transfer, tr [parameters]**

-Add a new transfer transaction to the currently selected account

-- to:[account code] - The code of the account to transfer to
-- c:[category code] - The category code of the transaction
-- date:[date] - The date for the transaction (defaults to today)
-- desc:[description] - The description
-- amnt:[amount] - The amount
-- rec:[Y/N] - Is the transaction reconciled or not

 **list-transactions, lt, list [parameters]**

 List transactions for the currently selected account